expobrain/database-migrations-guide/docs/postgres/how_tos.md

 SET statement_timeout = 1000;
 ```

+!!! note

-> Note that a `lock_timeout` is a subset of a `statement_timeout`, but queries are blocked while in the lock queue and while the migration is executing therefore a `statement_timeout` is the appropriate timeout to use.
+    Note that a `lock_timeout` is a subset of a `statement_timeout`, but queries are blocked while in the lock queue and while the migration is executing therefore a `statement_timeout` is the appropriate timeout to use.

 Since this is likely to timeout for busy tables, an automatic retry script _should_ be used.
 See [How to obtain a lock safely for a migration](#how-can-the-lock-queue-break-applications).